ibogle/homeworlds/README.md

     - check if yellow exists at a star (more prohibitive), enumerate valid stars to travel to, all ships at that star can travel to those stars. - probably a ton (10-50?)
     - check if green exists at a star (more prohibitive), enumerate ships at that star, and the ships they can grow from the bank. (on the order of \#ships)
     - check if blue exists at a star (more prohibitive), enumerate ships at that star, and ships from the bank that they can transform into. (on the order of \#ships)

+  - napkin math memory usage for avg-case ship action enumeration: 10 + 50 + 18 + 18 = 96. size of board representation = 2\*64\*36 = 4.5 KB per board.
+Memory footprint for ship enumeration: 96 * 4.5 KB = 432 KB.
+The board state (or some representation of the move taken) needs to be preserved for each turn, so 4.5 KB * \# turns, which means I can store about 14M turns in RAM alone, assuming I add the convenience star masks to the board representation.
+  - Action enumeration is embarassingly parallel if it is parallelized at the ship level.
+Each action is taken independently, so I can ignore the other actions that are being tried concurrently.

   - enumerating all possible sacrifice actions is the same as enumerating ship actions of a certain type, without the more prohibitive restrictions, except in the case of red.
     This means that each sacrifice action can be done by some number of sequential moves, checking a less restrictive version of the move each time.
 I.E.: